A Caveat and Affiliates

 Check Inside When Planning Your Outdoor Space

 Why inside?
 Your backyard should bring visual appeal, even when you are inside, looking out.
 Designers call the backyard and patio a form of artwork viewed from your windows or doorways.
-It should bring you pleasure, even from in your home.
+It should bring you pleasure, even from inside your home.

 Additionally, make sure that accessing the backyard or patio area is easy.
 You don’t want to brush up against that 4-foot high cactus each time to walk out the door.